Kleinendorst/kleinendorst.github.io/_posts/2017-09-25-actor-model-supervision.md

 }
 {% endhighlight %}

-This doesn’t make much sense, the caller of `getPredTemp` might think the predicted temperature was 0 °C when our rest call fails.
+This doesn’t make much sense, the caller of `getPredTemp` might think the predicted temperature was 0 °C when our REST API call fails.
 In this case escalating the error is a better solution:

 {% highlight java %}
 double getPredTemp(String location) throws TimeoutException {